wandb/weave/docs/docs/guides/integrations/llamaindex.md

 ## Tracing

-LlamaIndex is known for it's ease of connecting data with LLM.
+LlamaIndex is known for its ease of connecting data with LLM.
 A simple RAG application requires an embedding step, retrieval step and a response synthesis step.
 With the increasing complexity, it becomes important to store traces of individual steps in a central database during both development and production.

 These traces are essential for debugging and improving your application.
 Weave automatically tracks all calls made through the LlamaIndex library, including prompt templates, LLM calls, tools, and agent steps.
 You can view the traces in the Weave web interface.